Rajib1104/My-First-repo/README.md

 # My-First-repo
-This is  my first Repository
+This is  my first Repository , Author : Rajib Samanta